agrc/gis.utah.gov/sharing/open-data/index.md

 categories: []
 ---

 ArcGIS Online items are added to [SGID Open Data]({% link sgid/index.html %}#sgid-open-data-site) by sharing them with one of our SGID groups in ArcGIS Online.
 This process gives both you and AGRC a chance to review the quality of the item before it is shared.
-We reserve the right to remove items from these groups if they don't go through this process.
+We reserve the right to remove items from SGID Open Data if they don't go through this process.

 We use [issues](https://guides.github.com/features/issues/) in our [Porter](https://github.com/agrc/porter/issues) repository on GitHub to track a dataset's progress in the submission process and to keep an open and transparent record of everything that happened.